When To Transition To Toddler Bed: 7 Signs Your Child Is Ready

 4. They are okay being unsupervised

 Potty training implies that you are training your child to become more independent.
-But do you feel safe with the thought of your child waking up in the middle of the night and being unattended with their own devices?
+But do you feel safe with the thought of your toddler waking up at night and being unattended with their own devices?

 If not, let them continue sleeping in the crib for a bit longer, ensure that the house is child-proofed at every hinge and turn, and have a baby or child alarm that lets you know when the child tries to get out of the crib.
 You can switch them to a toddler bed when you are comfortable with the idea of them waking up and using the toilet on their own.